sheygs/shortlink-api/README.md

 ### shortlink-api

-> ShortLink is a URL shortening service.
+> Short link is a URL shortening service.

 ### Overview